ajette/ICanHazPghPlow/README.md

 ![Alt text](/screenshots/allview.png?raw=true "After Clicking Button")

 ### Can I view past snowplow information?
 Sure.
 You'll need the docid of where the information is stored.
-Then just pass that in as the GET parameter 'myDoc'.
-See the URL as an example: I can take a quick look at the south side and see what was missed during this event.
+Then just pass that in as the GET parameter 'myDoc' (e.g. http://city.temeda.com/?myDoc=1HazqkFFjicP0bzKUB2qoM41q-i1QQIvBHIjRjwrq) See the URL as an example: I can take a quick look at the south side and see what was missed during this event.
 ![Alt text](/screenshots/mydoc.png?raw=true "Viewing Past Storm Event (missing salted roads circled)")

 ### Where is the docId?